XiaoleiC/XiaoleiC.github.io/index.md

 I'm a Ph.D. candidate in Department of Civil & Environmental Engineering at <a href="https://www.berkeley.edu/" target="_blank"> UC Berkeley</a>,
 <!-- 's <a href="https://med.nyu.edu/" target="_blank"> Grossman School of Medicine</a> -->
 <!-- , specifically within the <a href="https://med.nyu.edu/research/sackler-institute-graduate-biomedical-sciences/" target="_blank"> Vilcek institute of Biomedical Sciences</a> and the Department of <a href="https://med.nyu.edu/departments-institutes/population-health/" target="_blank"> Population Health</a>.
 Under the mentorship of Prof.  -->
 working with Prof.<a href="https://ce.berkeley.edu/people/faculty/ziqiwang" target="_blank"> Ziqi Wang</a>.
 My research interests include understanding community resilience by leveraging the knowledge of statistical physics, e.g., renormalization group and mean field theory.
+My previous research topics are Bayesian system identification, uncertainty quantification, and hurricane simulation.

-In the summer of 2022, I had the opportunity to work as a Research Data Scientist Intern at <a href="https://about.google" target="_blank"> Google</a>, where I applied my statistical skills to real-world problems.
-Prior to joining the Ph.D. program, I completed my master's degree in Biostatistics and Data Science from <a href="https://www.cornell.edu" target = "_blank"> Cornell University</a> advised by Prof. <a href= "https://www.idiaz.xyz" target = "_blank"> Iván Díaz</a>.
+Before coming to Berkeley, I completed my master's degree at Tongji University, advised by Prof. <a href= "https://bridge.tongji.edu.cn/60/0e/c14928a155662/page.htm" target = "_blank"> Yaojun Ge and Prof. <a href= "https://bridge.tongji.edu.cn/a0/4c/c14930a303180/page.htm" target = "_blank"> Wei Cui.
+I got my bachelor's degree at Southwest Jiaotong University.
 <!-- and my bachelor's degree in International Finance from <a href="https://www.cueb.edu.cn" target = "_blank"> Capital University of Economics and Business</a>.  -->

 <!--
 I am an alumnus of the <a href="https://opencasestudies.github.io/" target="_blank"> Open Case Study Project</a> at <a href="https://www.jhsph.edu/" target="_blank"> the Bloomberg School of Public Health </a> of <a href="https://www.jhu.edu/" target="_blank"> the Johns Hopkins University</a>. -->

-Outside of academia, I began my journey as a professional swimmer at the age of 5 and went on to achieve several regional and national championships.
-I'm also passionate about Chinese calligraphy, and my artwork has been exhibited in top galleries and museums including the <a href="http://www.namoc.org/" target="_blank"> National Art Museum of China (Beijing)</a>.
-In addition, I am also interested in oil painting, and aeromodelling.
+Outside academia, I like road trips, swimming, hiking, skiing, running, and exploring different restaurants.
+Recently, I am learning to be a photographer :)

 ## Research Interests
-- **Causal Inference and Precision Medicine:** causal subpopulation identification, mediation analysis, personalized recommendation based on treatment effect and generated effect modifiers
+- **Statistical Physics:** mean field theory, renormalization group
-- **Machine Learning:** fairness ML, semi-supervised learning
+- **Uncertainty Quantification:** Monte Carlo simulation, surrogate model
-- **Manifold Learning and Metric Learning:** positive semi-definite manifold learning and metric learning
+- **Bayesian system identification:** emphasis is on structural health monitoring
-- **Functional Data Analysis:** functional regression, and clustering methods
+- **Hurricane simulation:** Vickery's empirical full-track model

 ## Awards
 - **[May.
 2023]** <a href="https://gsas.nyu.edu/admissions/financial-aid/graduate-school-fellowships-and-assistantships.html" target="_blank">*MacCracken Awards*</a> for outstanding research and activities